1 Introducing Zig

 1.2.2 The file root.zig

 Let’s take a look into the root.zig file.
-You might have notice that every line of code with an expression ends with a semicolon (;).
+You might have noticed that every line of code with an expression ends with a semicolon (;).
 This follows the syntax of a C-family programming language2.

 In this root.zig file, we can also see how assignments (i.e. creating new objects) are made in Zig.
 You can create a new object in Zig by using the following syntax (const|var) name = value;.
 In the example below, we are creating two constant objects (std and testing).
 At Section 1.4 we talk more about objects in general.